ChaffeyGameDevelopmentClub/Team-Terror-oct-2024/Obsidian/The Backwaters/Game Docs/Gameplay Mechanics.md

 Fine dining mechanic
 Door opening mechanic
 (Ex, every door plays a cutscene that pauses the game that separates the areas )

+We can probably make certain objects grabbable such as pieces for a puzzle solving, or making switches that flip such as a circuit puzzle maybe?

+We should probably have a highlight on the objects that are exactly useable or something.
+Or we can have some text on screen only when the object is being interacted with